 Due to COVID-19 and the subsequent changes to the state's testing, accountability, and federal reporting requirements, the 2020-21 school accountability statuses are the same as those assigned for the 2019-20 school year.
 The 2019-20 accountability statuses were based on 2018-19 exam results.
-Assigned accountability designations and further context can be found here.
+Assigned accountability designations and further context can be found https://english.com/html/english statuses were based on 2018-19 exam results.